-Interfund balances at June 30, 2020, consisted of the following individual fund receivables and payables:
+Interfund balances at June 30, 2021, consisted of the following individual fund receivables and payables:

-Fund Re ceivables Payables

-General Funds: \$ \$ - 500,000

-Enterprise Fund: Water and Sewer Fund 500,000 -

-Totals \$ 500,000 \$ 500,000
+Fund ceivables Payables Governmental Funds: General Fund \$ 28,308 \$ 400,000 Enterprise Fund: Water and Sewer Fund 400,000 28,308 Totals \$ 428,308 \$ 428,308

 Amounts to be paid between funds are accounted for in the interfund receivable/payable accounts.
-The amount that the General Fund owes to the Water and Sewer Fund is related to the General fund being unable to pay for all of its operations in prior years, and the City using cash from the Water and Sewer Fund.
+The amount that the General Fund owes to the Water and Sewer Fund is related to the General Fund being unable to pay for all of its operations in prior years, and the City using cash from the Water and Sewer Fund.
+The amount that the Water and Sewer Fund owes the General Fund is related to salaries being paid by the General Fund for employees in the Public Works Department working for Water and Sewer.
 The outstanding balances between funds may also result from the time lag between the dates that (1) interfund goods and services are provided or reimbursable expenditures occur, (2) transactions are recorded in the accounting system, and (3) payments between funds are made.

-This above amount will not be repaid within one year and thus is reflected as a noncurrent asset on the Water and Sewer Fund's Balance Sheet as of June 30, 2020.
-The General Fund repaid \$100,000 during the year ended June 30, 2020.
+This above amount that the General Fund owed the Water and Sewer Fund will not be repaid within one year and thus is reflected as a noncurrent asset on the Water and Sewer Fund's Balance Sheet as of June 30, 2021.
+The General Fund repaid \$100,000 during the year ended June 30, 2021.
 The City anticipates being able to repay the remaining balance over the next several years.